 Advantage estimation is a critical component in reinforcement learning, as it enables the agent to evaluate the benefit of actions relative to its expected returns. \revisenew{ A fundamental approach involves Temporal Difference (TD, \cite{williams1991function}) Advantage Estimation.
 This method directly estimates the advantage at each time step by using a simple TD error between the current value estimate and the immediate reward plus the value at the next state.
 Although computationally simple, it can suffer from high variance, particularly in environments with sparse or delayed rewards. }

 \revisenew{ One of the most widely adopted methods is Generalized Advantage Estimation (GAE, \cite{schulman2015high}) in the Proximal Policy Optimization (PPO) framework.
-GAE calculates the advantage function by blending TD errors across multiple time steps with a smoothing parameter $\lambda$, which provides a trade-off between bias and variance.
-By leveraging this temporal smoothing, GAE is particularly effective in scenarios where accurate, low-variance advantage estimates are essential for stable policy learning.
+GAE calculates the advantage function by blending TD errors in multiple time steps with a smoothing parameter $\lambda$, which provides a trade-off between bias and variance.
+Using this temporal smoothing, GAE is particularly effective in scenarios where accurate, low-variance advantage estimates are essential for stable policy learning.
 Since GAE downgrades to TD when $\lambda = 0$, we set $\lambda = 0.95$ for all GAE-related experiments. }

 For partially observable or non-Markovian reward environments, V-trace is an advantage estimation method used within the IMPALA architecture \cite{espeholt2018impala}.
-V-trace corrects off-policy trajectories by scaling the advantage estimates according to importance sampling weights, reducing variance introduced by sampling errors and ensuring stable advantage estimation in large-scale distributed setups.
+V-trace corrects off-policy trajectories by scaling the advantage estimates according to importance sampling weights, reducing variance introduced by sampling errors, and ensuring stable advantage estimation in large-scale distributed setups.

-While these methods have demonstrated success across various domains, they rely on state-wise advantage estimation, focusing primarily on short-term TD signals.
-However, this can be limiting in environments with non-Markovian and submodular reward structures, where the immediate reward signal is insufficient for accurately reflecting long-term progress.
+Although these methods have shown success across various domains, they rely on state-wise advantage estimation, focusing primarily on short-term TD signals.
+However, this can be limiting in environments with non-Markovian and submodular reward structures, where the immediate reward signal is insufficient to accurately reflect long-term progress.
 Such settings, including river or track-following tasks, require the agent to maintain awareness of visited regions to avoid revisiting and to maximize task-specific rewards.
 Traditional state-wise approaches often fail to capture this trajectory-level context, as they overlook the cumulative effect of prior actions on the current reward.